jiaweing/glide/README.md

-# Automated Rapid Shuttle (ARS) Booking App
+# Glide Mobile App

-This is the codebase for the fully working prototype of our shuttle bus booking app built for SIT students at SIT Punggol campus.
+This is a working prototype of an on-demand autonomous shuttle bus booking app built for SIT students at the SIT Punggol campus.

+Built for INF2002 module.

 ### Tech Stack